magento/devdocs/guides/v2.2/cloud/architecture/cloud-architecture.md

 {{site.data.var.ece}} has a Starter and a Pro plan.
 Each plan has a unique architecture to drive your {{site.data.var.ee}} development and deployment process.
 Both the Starter plan and the Pro plan architecture deploy databases, web server, and caching servers across multiple environments for end-to-end testing while supporting continuous integration.

-For comparison, each plan includes the following infrastructure features and supported products.
+For comparison, each plan includes the following infrastructure features and supported products:

 <table>
   <tbody>